aripiprazole/happy/mobile/readme.md

 ## Observations

+- The main framework used was [flutter](https://flutter.dev/)

+- It was my first time using flutter

 - This project was only setup for android, if you want to use it in iOS you will need to setup the google maps api key there, and the App Icon